 Twice a year the World begrudgingly buys turkey - Thanksgiving and Christmas.
 We're all too familiar with mountains of meat leftover.
 This dish can be created using either fresh or leftover meat - I'll describe each option in the recipe below.

 But before all that, let's talk about this National Treasure.
 It's a very popular dish in Taiwan - a simple, cheap offering to prepare.
-In Taiwan, rice bowls are popular - none more than the mind-bendingly delicious Lu Rou Fan - a meltingly stewed pork belly over rice that is beloved by the entire nation.
+In Taiwan, rice bowls are popular - none more than the mind-bendingly delicious Lu Rou Fan - a meltingly stewed pork belly over rice that is beloved by the entire nation (and me).
 This is a similar, but simpler version.

 Extracting all the flavour from Turkey skin and bones